lecousin/java-framework-core/README.md

 In addition, the model add asynchronous operations (non-blocking).

-See [Javadoc](https://static.javadoc.io/net.lecousin/core/0.8.0/net/lecousin/framework/io/package-summary.html "package io") for more information.
+See the javadoc of package net.lecousin.framework.io for more information.

 ## Startup